AdvDebug/AntiCrack-DotNet/README.md

 ## Hooks Detection
 * Detecting Most Anti Anti-Debugging Hooking Methods on Common Anti-Debugging Functions by checking for Bad Instructions on Functions Addresses and it detects user-mode anti anti-debuggers like scyllahide, and it can also detect some sandboxes which uses hooking to monitor application behaviour/activity (like <a href="https://github.com/sandboxie-plus/Sandboxie">Sandboxie/Sandboxie Plus</a>, <a href="https://www.hybrid-analysis.com">Hybrid Analysis</a>, <a href="https://cuckoosandbox.org/index.html">Cuckoo Sandbox</a>, and a lot of other online malware analysis websites/applications).

+* Basic detection for stealthy page guard hooking.

 * Detecting CLR Functions Hooking (like harmony hooks).

 # Notice
-This Project are created for educational purposes only, also this project are licensed under MIT License.
+This Project are created for educational purposes only, also this project are licensed under MIT License. you can use the code however you please, just please use it responsibly (NOT for malware) (e.g. you are developing an anti-cheat).